-Instead: She makes it blatantly clear to the rest of her tribe that she is hunting for idols, and yet made no effort at all to ally herself with anyone besides Stacey. note She's surprised that Coach and his alliance voted her out!
+Instead: She makes it blatantly clear to the rest of her tribe that she is hunting for idols, and yet makes no effort at all to align herself with anyone besides Stacey. note She's surprised that Coach and his alliance voted her out!

-- In the same season, Brandon Hantz (nephew of Russell Hantz, also on this list) wins immunity right before the final Redemption duel.
+- In the final six, Brandon Hantz (nephew of Russell Hantz, also on this page) wins immunity right before the final Redemption Island duel.

 You'd Expect: That he would hold onto it.
 It's a critical juncture in the game, and he needs every opportunity he can get.

 Instead: Partly due to Coach's persuasions, he gives it to his ally Albert (who had just been caught double-dealing that day and was thus a likely target) under the impression that Coach's alliance wouldn't turn on him and that they would have to turn on Sophie instead.